Skip to content

 For the second part of the workshop: Participants should bring along their pre-module task for further discussion.

-Module 3: Teaching Learning Activities
+Module 3: Designing Learning Activities

 Intended Learning Outcomes

-By the end of the module, participants should be able to choose and integrate Teaching-Learning Activities that are consistent with Course ILOs, meaningfully engage students, and support in preparing for assessments.
+By the end of the module, participants should be able to choose and integrate Teaching-Learning Activities that are consistent with Course ILOs, meaningfully engage students, and support students in preparing for assessments.

 Description